gontluc/portfolio-nextjs/README.md

 - explain what to do when adding a project (for each design)

 - optimize skills section imgs (tech logos + square bg)

+- put svgs on extra folder
 ______________________________________

+- new section

-- hover and animations (::befores)
+- hovers and animations

 - responsive

 - see if section titles match left margin

 - check animations after responsive